maiabe/fitjourney/README.md

   - Current: Removal of some identified unecessary lines of code to reduce amount of attackable surfaces.
 Began mapping component IDs to the 'Utilities/ids' directory to be used for testing.
 Started on Test code.
   - Next: Implementation of test code and verifying via testcafe.
 - Loelle Lam
+  - New Completions: Removed some unused data/components and updated miscellaneous incorrect values.
+Added basic user dashboard page.
-  - Current: Implemented editing for user-created posts.
+  - Current: Implement fitness goal setting.
-  - Next: Improve usability of the editing function and add editing to other features
+  - Next: Improve upon goal setting and tracking capabilities.
 - Mai Abe
   - New Completions:
       - Create a workout log page (updated the journal post page)